Spain passes legislation requiring plant-based meals to be served in schools

 The law also requires more fruit, vegetables and legumes to be served to school children

-Food awareness organisation, ProVeg International, has welcomed legislation that ensures students can access 100% plant-based menus in Spanish schools.
+Food awareness organization, ProVeg International, has welcomed legislation that ensures students can access 100% plant-based menus in Spanish schools.
 Where the school can not provide this, the legislation requires that the school offers the necessary means to refrigerate and heat plant-based meals that students bring from home.

 The changes were enacted by the Spanish Council of Ministers in late April under the Royal Decree on Healthy and Sustainable School Cafeterias, an initiative that promises to transform school food throughout the country.